SalmaAlassal/BeRoot/Editors/vim/README.md

 Replace mode is a special case of Insert mode.
 You can do the same things as in Insert mode, but for each character you enter, one character of the existing text is deleted.

 Before entering this mode, get into normal mode and put your cursor on top of the first character that you want to replace.
 Then press `R` to enter replace mode.
 Now whatever you type will replace the existing text.
 The cursor automatically moves to the next character just like in insert mode.

+**Tip:** If you have made a small typing error in replace mode, just press backspace without exiting the replace mode.
+This will revert the changes made to the preceding character in replace mode.

 # Virtual Replace Mode